 Most people (social science researchers among them) think of race or ethnic group as something that doesn’t change, and which we have no control over – a ‘time invariant’ or ‘stable’ characteristic we inherited from our parents.
 But for people described variously as ‘multiracial’, ‘mixed’ or of ‘multiple ethnicity’, ethnic options are real, and ethnic change is common.
 I am currently completing a PhD at the London School of Economics on the predictors of ethnic choice and change in census and survey data, analysing some large-scale datasets and interviewing the kinds of British ‘mixed’ people who have previously been overlooked in qualitative research.
 This includes white-identified people with a non-white parent, older people, and working-class people.
 My sexy big datasets are the ONS Longitudinal Study (a longitudinally linked 1% sample of the Census) and the UK Household Longitudinal Study (‘Understanding Society’).
 Feel free to contact me with any questions about my research.

-Predictors of ethnic change for mixed people in the UK: Analysis of the ONS Longitudinal Study.
-Presented at Population Association of America Annual Meeting, April 2017, Chicago.
+Predictors of ethnic change for mixed people in the United Kingdom: Analysis of the ONS Longitudinal Study.
+(Presented at the annual meeting of the British Society for Population Studies (BSPS), September 2017, Liverpool.
+An earlier version of this paper was presented at the annual meeting of the Population Association of America (PAA), April 2017, Chicago.)

 Predictors of ethnic choice for mixed people in the UK: Cross-sectional analysis of the UK Household Longitudinal Study. (forthcoming)